xatsai/100hire-test/playbook.md

 ### Disagreement 1: Should you scale AI content or limit it?

-Julian Goldie recommends for aggressive publishing around 15–20 AI-generated articles per month, treating content as a compounding asset.
+Julian Goldie recommends aggressive publishing of around 15–20 AI-generated articles per month, treating content as a compounding asset.
 His belief is that speed wins: publish fast, capture rankings early, and optimize later based on performance.

 Edward Sturm takes the opposite stance.
 He argues that scaled AI content creates detectable patterns (repetitive structure, similar linking, predictable phrasing) that Google will eventually penalize.
-His position is what works now won’t survive future updates.
+His position is what works now, but won’t survive future updates.

 #### My Take: Edward's concern is more durable long-term.
 SEO history shows that scaled, pattern-driven strategies eventually get hit.
 However, going too slow also means missing opportunities.
 So my take is to publish quickly while making sure content remains lean and differentiated